How to make a tall fluffy “flower” out of buttercream!

-- 2 tsp. vanilla extract, use clear if want white frosting
+- 2 teaspoons vanilla extract, use clear if want white frosting

-Cream shortening and vanilla in mixer for 2-4 minutes.
-Add in powder sugar, one cup at a time.
-If you find your mixer struggling, slowing add in milk.
-Use more milk for a creamy consistency, use less milk for a stiff consistency.
+Add in the confectioners' sugar, one cup at a time.
+If you find your mixer struggling, slowly add in milk.
+Use more milk for a creamy consistency; use less milk for a stiff consistency.
+Finally, add salt.

-Use 1/2 cup butter and 1/2 cup shortening.
-Place room temp. butter and shortening in mixer.
-Put entire bag of powder sugar on top, then add vanilla and 1/2 cup milk.
-Turn mixer on low and mix until all ingredients are incorporated.
-Turn mixer up to med-high and mix for 2-4 minutes.
-Can add more milk to reach desired consistency.
+Turn the mixer on low and mix until all ingredients are incorporated.
+Turn the mixer up to medium-high and mix for 2-4 minutes.
+Add more milk, if needed, to reach desired consistency.